 We never compromise on quality.
-From our team of brewmasters working tirelessly to preserve our beers’ distinct flavors to our farmers growing the highest quality ingredients.
+From our team of brewmasters working tirelessly to preserve our beers’ distinct flavours to our farmers growing the highest quality ingredients.

 And we want to share our passion for brewing.
 Learn about our ingredients.
 Our brewing process.
 And about beer itself.

-Germinated and kilned barley” or Malt Barley is to beer what grapes are to wine.
-During the brewing process, starch in barley is transformed into sugars, which is needed for fermentation.
+Germinated and kilned barley, or malt barley, is to beer what grapes are to wine.
+During the brewing process, the starch in barley is transformed into sugars, which is needed for fermentation.

-Barley is responsible for the color, taste, aroma and head on beer.
-And it’s the dominant ingredient in all of ours.
+Barley is responsible for the colour, taste, aroma and head on beer.
+And it’s the dominant ingredient in all of our beers.

 Most barley used in beer is malted before brewing, giving beer a bready, toasted, caramel or roasted taste.
 We call this barley – malted barley.
 Malted barley is light or dark, depending on the temperature when processed.